ProjectOpenSea/SIPs/SIPS/sip-7.md

 The zone MUST provide a `validateOrder()` function that adheres to the Seaport zone interface to decode the extra data and validate the signature.
 If the signature is from an approved signer, it MUST return the validateOrder selector to signal success.

-The zone MUST provide an `information()` view function, that returns the contract's EIP-712 domain separator and the API endpoint that follows the specification for API request and response payloads: `function information() external view returns (bytes32 domainSeparator, string memory apiEndpoint);`.
+The zone MUST provide an `sip7Information()` view function, that returns the contract's EIP-712 domain separator and the API endpoint that follows the specification for API request and response payloads: `function sip7Information() external view returns (bytes32 domainSeparator, string memory apiEndpoint);`.

+The zone MUST provide a method to update the API endpoint with `function updateAPIEndpoint();`

 The zone MUST provide `getSeaportMetadata()` as described in [SIP-5](./sip-5.md), that returns this SIP as a valid schema.